U of I issues new design for academic and research hub at The 78

 The additional commercial buildings will be grouped along The 78’s riverfront and will include attractions such as a brewpub for students’ study breaks, Bailey said.

-The DPI building is part of a $500 million U of I pledge to build innovation centers at public universities statewide.
-Planners hope the facilities will bring more people into technological and scientific research and that they will put their degrees to work in Illinois instead of other states.
+The DPI building is part of a $500 million state pledge to build innovation centers at public universities statewide.
+Planners hope the facilities bring more people into technological and scientific research — and that they put their degrees to work in Illinois instead of other states.
+The U of I also is committing $500 million, a sum that includes private donations, making the total outlay $1 billion.

-University officials were not immediately available to comment on how the casino affected their plans.
+Bill Jackson, executive director of DPI, confirmed Bailey’s point that the possibility of a casino affected the university’s plans.
+“It caused some pause but not worry,” he said.
+“We worked our way through it with Related and Related has been a great partner.”

+Jackson said the new DPI building will save more than $80 million compared with a prior design and is now budgeted at about $300 million, subject to change because of inflation.
+He said the university’s financial role in the four additional buildings is to be determined.

 Gov. J.B.
 Pritzker, in announcing the revised plans Friday, said it would produce a world-class innovation hub in the heart of Chicago.
 Before becoming governor, the billionaire was a prime organizer and funder of technology hub 1871 and the startups that came from it.